Pinterest Analytics Explained

 When learning how to understand Pinterest analytics give yourself some time to think.
 Ask lots of questions like why you’re seeing what you’re seeing and what could be the reasons or causes (seo, design, etc).
 Analytics data won’t be useful unless you think through it, and draw some conclusions or theories and try testing different strategies the following month.

-We recommend reviewing your analytics quarterly and performing an account audit annually.
+We recommend using a Pinterest planner so you’re pinning for relevant holidays, trends and events along with tracking your stats monthly.
+Also review your analytics quarterly and perform an account audit annually.
 Once your Pinterest strategy is pretty solid, then consider reviewing your analytics monthly.
 Take notes, test out ideas and keep improving.
-Soon Pinterest could be your second highest traffic generator after Google.
+Soon Pinterest could be your second highest traffic generator next to Google.

 Courses and Programs we’ve used and/or recommend for learning more about Pinterest, Google and Tailwind Analytics.